Business School Honors “Amazing Class” of 2008

 Adam Anderson was named the recipient of this year’s Ernest C. Arbuckle Award, presented by Susan, the youngest daughter of the School’s third dean.
 Nominated and chosen by fellow MBA classmates, the awardee is honored as the individual deemed to have contributed most to the School and society through his active participation, initiative, leadership, and personal integrity.
 Citing a classmate’s nominating comment, Arbuckle said, “If everyone in society had the energy and initiative to match this person’s participation in the GSB we would change lives, change organizations, change the world.”

-Laura Nisonger received the Alexander A. Robicheck Student Achievement Award in Finance.
+Laura Nisonger received the Alexander A. Robichek Student Achievement Award in Finance.
 Established in 1978, this award is given to an MBA student selected by the finance faculty for achievement in finance courses.
-The award recognizes Professor Robicheck’s outstanding contribution to the teaching of finance at Stanford Business School from 1960 until his death in 1978.
+The award recognizes Professor Robichek’s outstanding contribution to the teaching of finance at Stanford Business School from 1960 until his death in 1978.

 Graduating at the top of his class, Alan Resnikoff was named the Henry Ford II Scholar.
 In recognition of his academic achievement, Resnikoff receives the Miller Scholar scroll, a substantial cash award, and his name engraved on a plaque displayed in the School’s South Building.